imperial/cpp-connect/README.md

 # CPP Connect

 This repository contains the code for Imperial's Department of Computing's Coporate Partnership Programme (CPP) Connect platform.
 CPP Connect is a platform that allows students to connect with companies and find internships, placements and graduate roles.

 The platform is built on:

 - [Next.js](https://nextjs.org/) - a React framework for building server-rendered applications
 - [TypeScript](https://www.typescriptlang.org) - a statically typed superset of JavaScript
 - [SCSS](https://sass-lang.com) - a CSS preprocessor that adds power and elegance to the basic language.
 We also CSS modules with SCSS (see: any files ending in `.module.scss`)
 - [React Email](https://react.email/) - a library for building responsive HTML emails using React
 - [PostgreSQL](https://www.postgresql.org) - a powerful, open source object-relational database system
 - [Prisma ORM](https://www.prisma.io) - a modern database toolkit that makes it easy to work with databases in TypeScript.
 - [Docker](https://www.docker.com) - a platform for developing, shipping, and running applications in containers.
-This repo include a Dockerfile you can use to build a container image for deployment to ImPaaS or another platform, and a docker compose file for development
+This repo include a Dockerfile you can use to build a container image for deployment to Impaas or another platform, and a docker compose file for development

-The application allows students to sign-in using Microsoft Single Sign On, denying them permission if they are not in Computing.
+The application allows students to sign-in using Microsoft Single Sign On, denying them permission if they are not in the Computing department.
+N.B. an intentional policy decision has been to deny access to EIE students.

 Companies can sign-in using magic links sent to their email using SMTP.

 Admins are set using the `CPP_ALLOWED_ADMINS` environment variable, which is a comma-separated list of email addresses.
 Note that if this is changed, the users in questions will need to log out and log back in again to see the changes.

 If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, as well as the [Next.js documentation](https://nextjs.org/docs) to understand how Next.js works.

 # Setup